CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### Advertisement Interval

-By default, BGP chooses stability over fast convergence, which is very useful when routing for the Internet.
-For example, unlike link-state protocols, BGP typically waits a number of seconds before sending consecutive updates to a neighbor.
-This advertisement interval ensures that an unstable neighbor flapping routes are not propagated throughout the network.
+After making a new best path decision for a prefix, BGP can optionally insert a delay before advertising the new results to a peer.
+This delay is used to rate limit the amount of changes advertised to downstream peers and lowers processing requirements by slowing down convergence.
 By default, this interval is set to 0 seconds for both eBGP and iBGP sessions, which allows for very fast convergence.
 For more information about the advertisement interval, see {{<exlink url="http://tools.ietf.org/html/draft-jakma-mrai-02" text="this IETF draft">}}.

 The following example commands set the advertisement interval to 5 seconds: